paubric/python-clairvoyance/README.md

 An open API (often referred to as a public API) is a publicly available application programming interface that provides developers with programmatic access to a proprietary software application or web service.
 Combining free public APIs from **data processing** services like Algorithmia, **social networks** like Twitter, **geolocators** like Google etc. results in a useful swiss army knife for data mining.

 ## Usage
-After you import the `clairvoyance.core` and transform packages, you can create an instance of a graph and perform operations with it.
+After you import the `clairvoyance.core`, `clairvoyance.entity_types` and transform packages, you can create an instance of a graph and perform operations with it.
 Let's create an instance.
 ```
 G = core.Graph()
 ```
 Let's add a node in the graph, an entity called `Jane` of type `string`.
 ```
-G.add_entity('Jane', 'string')
+G.add_entity('Jane', entity_types.name_type())
 ```
 Now let's perform a `string_to_gender` transform.
 ```